 I will be trying to post one or sometimes a few, if I feel like it, (relatively unknown) math theorems here per day.
 Why you might ask?
 Because I am bored and think some parts of math, specially those used in Olympiad competitions, are interesting.
 Consider this a new, more boring, less cute, “the soldiers doggo of the day”.

-react this all you want)
+(feel free to react this all you want)

 N1: Bertrands postulate: